Skip to content

 What happens if you’re refused?

-A refusal to assess is not the end.
+A refusal to assess isn’t the end.
 You have two options:

 Mediation is a required first step before most tribunal appeals.
 You contact a mediation adviser (details will be on the refusal letter), and you can either participate in mediation or simply get a certificate confirming you’ve considered it.
 You don’t have to actually mediate.
 The certificate is usually issued within 3 working days if you decline.